 Parking available onsite

-The folks at Samlesbury Hall have made a tremendous job of its rescue after the grand house was almost scrapped for timber in the 1920s, restoring the historic home and its impressively ornate, black-and-white exterior to glory.
+This grand stately home was almost scrapped for timber in the 1920s.
+Imagine!
+Thankfully, the folks at Samlesbury Hall have made a tremendous job of its rescue, restoring the exterior back to its black and white former glory.
 Witch hunts, priest holes, ghost stories – there’s plenty of history to explore as well as the blooming gardens.
-Tours of the house are free and on Sundays are led by gruesome Janey the witch or portly Henry VIII.
+Free tours on Sundays are led by gruesome Janey the witch or portly Henry VIII.